 I ended up testing both the horse bedding pellets and the ones for wood stoves (using water) and it proved they would actually work the same (at least from my experiment).

 So I’d say the pellets for stoves could be used for cat litter if they did not contain any added chemicals.

 You can find wood pellet cat litters available in the pet section, too

 If you don’t have a Tractor Supply or you don’t want to buy a giant 40 lb bag of wood pellets, you can buy pine pellets sold AS cat litter too, from brands like Feline Pine.
-I’ve seen this sold in 20 lb bags so if you can’t handle 40 lbs, it may be a better alternative.
+I’ve seen this sold in 7 and 20 lb bags so if you can’t handle 40 lbs, it may be a better alternative.

 It seems like they are pretty much identical to horse bedding pellets, except the Feline Pine pellets are about twice the cost.
 The advantage is they’re much more accessible to most people, as you can find these in the pet section at pretty much any pet store, or pet departments of larger stores like Target and Walmart.
 Also, you could argue since these are marketed specifically for cats you can have peace of mind they’re safe for your cats too.

 The smell of pine pelleted litter was weird…